3 Best Wine Glasses For Every Home

 Know What to Look For

-You may want to expand upon your wine glass collection as you host more dinner parties and find yourself setting formal tables and serving guests.
+You may want to expand your wine glass collection as you host more dinner parties and find yourself setting formal tables and serving guests.
 But these three all-purpose glasses are the best for anyone looking to be prepared for entertaining.

 Tips For Hosting a Successful Wine-Tasting

-- Choose Your Wines Wisely — Choose wines with unique flavor profiles so everyone can appreciate each glass’s characteristics.
+- Choose your wines wisely: Choose wines with unique flavor profiles so everyone can appreciate each glass’s characteristics.
 I suggest theming around one type or region so guests don’t get overwhelmed.

-- Provide Food Pairings — A cheese board or a charcuterie tray, which is often served at holiday parties or at weddings, is perfect for enjoying with wine and keeping everyone satiated between tastings.
+- Provide food pairings: A cheese board or a charcuterie tray, which is often served at holiday parties or at weddings, is perfect for enjoying with wine and keeping everyone satiated between tastings.
 Building a charcuterie board is quick and easy, and I suggest working in groups of three for an enjoyable sampling.

-- Have Fun With It — Be willing to try new bottles and taste new varieties.
+- Have fun with it: Be willing to try new bottles and taste new varieties.
 The key is not to take learning about wine too seriously and enjoy yourself while you discover what wines you want and those you may not.

 FAQ